 Duties of the Treasurer

 The Treasurer: Shall perform all duties incident to the office of Treasurer as described in the current Al-Anon/Alateen Service Manual and such other duties as may be required by law, by the Articles of Incorporation of SCWS, or by these bylaws, or which may be assigned to him/her from time to time by SCWS.
-Makes a recommendation to the May/ Assembly regarding the amount of annual contribution to WSO.
+Makes a recommendation to the May and/or November Assembly regarding the amount of annual contribution to WSO.

 Duties of the Secretary The Secretary: Shall perform all duties incident to the office of Secretary as described in the current Al-Anon/Alateen Service Manual and such other duties as may be required by law, by the Articles of Incorporation of SCWS, or by these bylaws, or which may be assigned to him/her from time to time by SCWS.
 In addition, the Secretary is the keeper of the Corporation Seal.
 1. The Secretary shall record minutes of each Assembly, AWSC, Board meeting, and any other specially called meetings; 2.
 Submit them Assembly and AWSC minutes for publication in each successive issue of the Bulletin, in draft form, followed by the approved minutes.
 3. Keep an archived record of the approved Assembly, AWSC and Board minutes. of the Area 4.
 Will annually submit that year’s Motions to be recorded on the SCWS Website. prepare copies of meeting agendas for notification of upcoming meeting.